tmux-python/libtmux/README.rst

 |pypi| |docs| |build-status| |coverage| |license|

-libtmux is the library the powers `tmuxp`_, a tool that helps tmux users manage their tmux workspaces.
+libtmux is the library that powers `tmuxp`_, a tool that helps tmux users manage their workspaces.

 Take control of tmux via python.